guimoreira81/guimoreira81/README.md

 <h1 align="center"> Welcome to my GitHub 😄 </h1>

 ## Introduction
 Hello!
-My name is Guilherme, brazilian high school student and programming enthusiast, using my GitHub to share personal projects.
+My name is Guilherme, a brazilian high school student and programming enthusiast, using my GitHub to share personal projects.

 ## Skills